Apply for an Electrical Fittings Trading License in Dubai

 Setup Costs and Steps

-Costs associated with obtaining an Electrical Fittings Trading Licence at Dubai South Business Hub Free Zone typically include the licence registration fee, visa allocation fees, and, if required, facility or flexi-desk charges.
+Costs associated with obtaining an Electrical Fittings Trading License at Dubai South Business Hub Free Zone typically include the license registration fee, visa allocation fees, and, if required, facility or flexi-desk charges.
 Costs vary depending on the package selected and the number of visas required.
 It is advisable to request a detailed quotation directly from the free zone authority to obtain current pricing.

-The general steps to obtain the licence are as follows:
+The general steps to obtain the license are as follows:

 Choose your business structure: Decide whether to register as a Free Zone Establishment (FZE) or a Free Zone Company (FZC), depending on the number of shareholders.